Section 2: Student Affairs and Services

 Gershman Hall 401 South Broad Street, Suite 309

 The University of the Arts has made a strong commitment to providing a supportive living/learning environment.
 The University has four residence halls on campus.
-All residence halls are furnished and have separate bathroom and kitchen facilities in each apartment.
+All residence halls are furnished and have separate bathroom in each apartment; some also have full-kitchens or Microfridge units.
 Each building has laundry facilities and 24-hour security and maintenance.
 All residence halls are "smoke free."

 Each residence hall has a professional live-in staff member, a Coordinator/Hall Director (HD) as well as undergraduate live-in staff members, Resident Assistants (RAs).
 The HD supervises the RA staff in each building.
 RAs are trained in community development, peer advising and crisis intervention to assist students in their adjustment to college and life in the city.
 Together, the HD and RAs strive to develop a community that fosters an experience of student learning and engagement.